 But no such luck.

-No promise suggesting this has been made.
-They expect people to start registering as true blue citizens, but didn’t want the hassle of actually having to ensure that the weed wasn’t grown in toilet bowls and dumpsters.
+No progress has been made on this front.
+The government expected people to start registering as true blue citizens but didn’t want the hassle of actually having to ensure that the weed wasn’t grown in toilet bowls and dumpsters.

-When it became clear the weed pass was starting to backfire the Dutch house of representatives wanted to get rid of the issue ASAP.
+When it became clear the weed pass was starting to backfire the Dutch House of Representatives wanted to get rid of the issue ASAP.
 They went back to their perpetual plan B which was delegating this hot topic to regional ruling.
-I have to give mad props to our Amsterdam mayor who then immediately took a stand!
+Now municipalities have a lot of the power.

-Obviously people think in stereotypes and obviously there is always some truth to it.
+Obviously, people think in stereotypes and obviously, there can often be some truth to it.
 Let’s be honest: generalisation is just another word for stupidity.
-Not all gays have a leather fetish, not all girls love to comb their hair while talking about ponies, not all executives are stealing and conniving sociopaths.
-This also applies to smokers.
-Not all smokers are flushed-through-the-toilet low life addicts trembling before taking their next bong hit whilst interacting with you with the response time of a defective Commodore 64.
+Not all gays have a leather fetish, not all girls love to comb their hair while talking about ponies, not all executives are stealing and conniving sociopaths and not all smokers are flushed-through-the-toilet low life addicts trembling before taking their next bong hit whilst interacting with you with the response time of a defective Commodore 64.

 Of course they are out there.
-I’ve worked in a coffeeshop.
-I know they are out there!
+I’ve worked in a coffeeshop so I know they are out there!
 But there is a much wider variety of species.
 It’s fascinating to see who drops by.
 If it isn’t rich tourists coming for a smoke, it’s a fitness instructor.
 If it isn’t a model, it’s an accounting manager.
-If it’s not a war photographer , it’s an academic scholar.
+If it’s not a war photographer, it’s an academic scholar.
 If it isn’t a programmer, it’s a school teacher.
 I. Kid.
 You.
 Not.

 In a world where Rihanna, Michael Phelps, Natalie Portman and Morgan Freeman also smoke once in a while I can’t see how those archaic notions of smokers are still so widely entertained and believed.

-Let’s start thinking and talking about weed less in the sense of OD-ing on our latest batch of overcooked Crystal Meth and more in the sense of enjoying a fine glass of ripe red wine after a good meal!
-If you are looking for a quality experience, then a coffeeshop is the place to go: and if you’re feeling more adventurous, there are also other drugs, of course.
-Or CBD oil, for the grannies among us.
+Let’s start thinking and talking about weed less in the sense of OD-ing on our latest batch of overcooked crystal meth and more in the sense of enjoying a fine glass of ripe red wine after a good meal!

 Did you know these things weren’t true about weed in the Netherlands?
 Let us know in the comments below.

-Editor’s Note: This article was first published on 1 September 2015, but was updated for your reading pleasure on 27 November 2019.
+Editor’s Note: This article was first published in September 2015, but was updated for your reading pleasure in June 2021